Donate now

 • EpiChildCan: This project aims to identify epigenetic markers of early-life factors and precursors of childhood cancer and its predisposing phenotypes.
 With a focus on leukaemia/lymphoma and brain cancer, the project spans critical stages of childhood cancer development while backtracking its origin to the birth period.
 Epigenetic mechanisms are then integrated with genomics and transcriptomics to derive multi-omics cancer driver genes affecting the course of the disease.
 Such an innovative approach, including follow-up from birth to the clinic, cannot be implemented without international collaboration.
 Resources amassed in large, unique, and complementary networks of prospective and retrospective studies are combined to tackle this challenge with a scale, design, and uniqueness beyond the reach of any single country.
 The derived evidence is then triangulated from multiple angles, including epidemiology, clinical, organoid, and animal models.
 This work is supported by the French National Cancer Institute, the World Cancer Research Fund International, the IARC Postdoctoral Fellowship Programme, the Marie Curie Actions-People-COFUND, and Children with Cancer UK.
 This project benefits from access to the rich resources of the International Childhood Cancer Cohort Consortium (I4C).

-• WpCigCAD: This project aims to establish a molecular diary of tobacco forms in early and adult life to map mechanisms of cancer.
-The project currently focuses on cigarette and waterpipe smoking while setting a research framework that can be expanded to other tobacco forms.
+• DiaLCT: This project aims to establish a molecular diary of use of tobacco and of alternative nicotine delivery systems to map mechanisms of cancer in early and adult life.
+The project currently focuses on vaping and cigarette and waterpipe smoking while setting a research framework that can be expanded to other tobacco/nicotine exposure forms.
 This framework triangulates evidence from state-of-the-art molecular and data science (including AI) tools applied in birth studies, adult cohorts, clinical samples, and cell and animal models, as well as bioengineered smoking robots that mimic the smoking operandi in humans.
-This work is supported by the French National Cancer Institute and the French Institute for Public Health Research, the IARC Postdoctoral Fellowship Programme, and the Medical Practice Plan (American University of Beirut) in Lebanon.
+This work is supported by the French National Cancer Institute and the French Institute for Public Health Research, the IARC Postdoctoral Fellowship Programme, the Medical Practice Plan (American University of Beirut) in Lebanon, and King Abdullah International Medical Research Center in Saudi Arabia.

 • International Lifestyle Behaviour and Biobanking Programme in Paediatric Oncology: This project is a collaboration between IARC and the International Initiative for Pediatrics and Nutrition (IIPAN) that aims to develop an information resource for studying the impact of nutrition and other lifestyle factors on health outcomes in children and adolescents with cancer.
 The two studies under the IIPAN–IARC collaboration are the InterNatIonal CHildhood Leukemia Microbiome/MEtabolome Cohort (NICHE) and the Southern European Prospective Investigation into Childhood Cancer and Nutrition (EPICkids).
 Understanding the role of nutrition status will help improve survival of children and adolescents with cancer.
 Recruitment of patients and data collection are under way by personnel trained at collaborating IIPAN sites in several countries, using standard operating procedures.